DreamLineLove/regex-cli/README.md

 # regex-cli
-A simple command line tool to analyze strings using regular expressions.
+A simple command line regular expression tool written in multiple languages.

 ## Contents
-As of right now, the tool is written in C++.
+As of right now, the tool is written in C++ and Java.
-I intend to write it again in Go in the future.
+I intend to write a version in Go in the future.

-The executable is inside the *bin* directory.
+The executable(s) are inside the *bin* directory.
 You can also build from source.
+*Note* You need to install the Java toolchain to run the .class executable.

 ### C++
 ```